 Instructions

-- In a large bowl, mix the butter with the sugar until you have a smooth mixture.
-I use a silicon spatula, but you can use an electric mixer or a stand mixer with the paddle attachment (great if you're making a large amount of dough).
+- In a large bowl, mix 1 cup unsalted butter with ⅔ cup sugar until smooth.
+I use a silicon spatula, but you can use an electric mixer or a stand mixer with the paddle attachment (great if you're doubling the recipe).

-- Add the egg and zest and continue to integrate until it begins to come together.
+- Add 1 egg and 1 teaspoon lemon or orange zest (or a mix) and continue to integrate until it begins to come together.

-- Add the almond flour and mix well.
+- Add 1 cup almond flour and mix well.

-- Sift the dry ingredients (flour, salt, baking powder, and cinnamon) and add them to the butter dough in two parts, mixing until it starts to come together.
+- Sift the dry ingredients (2 ½ cups all-purpose flour, ¼ teaspoon salt, ¼ teaspoon baking powder and 1 teaspoon ground cinnamon) and add them to the butter dough in two parts, mixing until it starts to come together.

 - Transfer to a clean counter or working surface, and finish gathering it into a smooth dough with no traces of flour or dry ingredients.
 Handle the dough as little as possible.
 No need to knead it.